pbaranchikov/stash-eol-check/README.md

 This plugin performs both pre-receive hook and merge-check for restricting EOL-style of the committed code.
 Only Linux-style code is allowed.

-Plugin is tested on Stash 3.0.0 - 3.7.1.
+Plugin is tested on Bitbucket Server 4.0.0 - 4.0.2.
 Other versions may work, but not guaranteed.

 ## Settings of the hook/merge check